Jump to:

 Improving diagnostic methods will further aid in precisely defining specific pathologies associated with this condition.
 Discography continues to be invasive in nature and primarily a method for those who are planned to undergo surgical intervention although with the risk of accelerated intervertebral disc degeneration.
 The need for an alternative noninvasive diagnostic method remains to be an area of focus to aid in localizing the pain generator and selecting an adequate therapeutic approach.

-Diagnostic Gaps
+Diagnostic gaps

 Magnetic Resonance Imaging (MRI)